 About the only limitations are that you can't put any person in a photo in a bad light or in porn or a violent situation, or use a photo to support a political party or religious organization.

 One other possible limitation is that despite a nearly endless selection from Fotolia and its competitors, you may not find a photo that's exactly right for you.
-Read the contract, but you are probably allowed to modify a stock photo to make it 'more custom' (and more perfect) by flipping, cropping, changing lighting, removing or adding background, etc.
+Read the contract, but you are probably allowed to modify a stock photo to make it 'more custom' (and more perfect) by flipping, cropping, changing lighting, removing or adding background, etc. (BE CAREFUL when you flip.)

 That's where someone skilled with Adobe Photoshop can remake a stock photo into a custom photo.

 The photo in the book cover at the top was nearly perfect, except for a generation gap.
 I needed a picture of a father speaking to a child, but the original man (in inset on the right) was obviously old enough to be a grandfather, or even a great grandfather.
+He reminds me of Bernie Sanders.

 Carina, my ace cover artist, gave him a hair transplant, eliminating the effect of decades.